 How are the MSR Reactor and WindBurner Stove Systems similar?

 The WindBurner and Reactor stove systems are similar in some important ways, but they’re also different in ways that are equally crucial.
-So, let’s boil it down.
+So, let’s boil it down (sorry, not sorry).

-They both are also engineered to operate on 100% primary air.
-This allows for a windproof pot that encloses the burner to protect it from wind and maximize its heat output.
-Because of this, the WindBurner and the Reactor are incredibly fast, fuel-efficient and virtually windproof.
+They are also both engineered to operate on 100% primary air.
+This allows for a windproof pot that encloses the burner, protecting it from wind and maximizing heat output.
+As a result, the WindBurner and the Reactor are incredibly fast, fuel-efficient and virtually windproof.

 Then there’s the top-shelf materials and construction that go into them, which provide superior durability and reliability in the field.
 Therefore, both the WindBurner and the Reactor are designed, engineered and built to the absolute highest quality.